ippontech/blog-usa/posts/lambda-execution-context-demystified.md

 # Lambda Execution Context

-In its documentation, AWS describes an Execution Context as a “temporary runtime environment that initializes any external dependencies of your Lambda”.
+In the [AWS Lambda documentation](https://docs.aws.amazon.com/lambda/latest/dg/running-lambda-code.html), AWS describes an Execution Context as a “temporary runtime environment that initializes any external dependencies of your Lambda”.

 The _Execution Context_ is the invisible stack that AWS creates for your Lambda in order to execute the function.
 AWS maintains the _Context_ ready to accept new invocations of the function for an unknown amount of time[^1] and then delete it to free up some resource.
 Between each invocation, AWS freezes and unfreezes the Context.